 As nowadays HLA results from donor registry typing are very accurate, a transplant center can very often identify a match for a patient immediately on the search results list.
-Therefore, in urgent cases or in cases where the donor was already requested multiple times for CT, the HLA verification typing can be shifted to the workup process.
+Therefore, in urgent cases or in cases where the donor was already requested multiple times for CT for different patients, the HLA verification typing can be shifted to the workup process.
 In these cases, it is possible to request CT and workup at the same time.
-The transplant center has to consider that CT unavailability varies between 20-40% depending on the DKMS entity.
+The transplant center has to consider that CT unavailability varies depending on the DKMS entity.
 For this reason, it is recommended that a Health and Availability Check (HAC) has been completed before a simultaneous CT and workup is requested to verify the donor's availability and medically suitability.
 A HAC does not include IDM testing which will be performed only during workup in these cases.

 - DKMS accepts workup requests without preceding CT request.
-The blood draw for HLA verification typing takes place at the time of physical examination and the transplant center has to confirm that HLA verification typing has been performed at the time of donor clearance.
-Results should be reported to DKMS before the donor receives G-CSF or is admitted for bone marrow harvest. - Note: If the transplant center requires that the blood samples for HLA verification typing are drawn before physical examination, CT and workup must be requested separately.
+The blood draw for HLA verification typing takes place at the time of physical examination.
+High resolution HLA verification typing results must be reported to DKMS prior to the patient starting conditioning, or the donor receiving G-CSF or being admitted for bone marrow harvest, whichever happens first.
+Please consider: Transport of blood samples to the HLA typing lab and time to receive HLA typing results need to be calculated in the time between WU request and collection.
+If the transport time or the laboratories turn-around time is longer than few days, either CT before workup or HLA typing at faster labs should be considered to not delay the WU procedure. - Note: If the transplant center requires that the blood samples for HLA verification typing are drawn before physical examination, CT and workup must be requested separately.